PascalLeMerrer/presentation-IA/IA.md

   Par contre il a été repris par des dizaines de sites web

   600 millions de tonnes de CO2 au lieu de 200 sans IA

-  By the end of the decade, the carbon footprint of U.S. data centers will equal roughly 40% of all carbon emitted in the country annually, a new report from Morgan Stanley predicts.

   Les USA sont le second pays le plus émetteur https://fr.wikipedia.org/wiki/Liste_des_pays_par_%C3%A9missions_de_dioxyde_de_carbone_li%C3%A9es_%C3%A0_l%27%C3%A9nergie